siddharth270/Fitness_DBMS/README.md

 Fitness Application

 ### Install Dependencies
-- Create a virtual environment and use the belo command to download the dependencies
+- Create a virtual environment and use the belo command to download the dependencies.
 ```
 pip install -r requirements.txt
 ```